SGD to MYR Forecast 2026, 2027, 2028, 2029, 2030 -XS

 Since early 2008, the pair has transitioned from a baseline near 2.4 to levels consistently exceeding 3.16 by early 2026, marking an appreciation of approximately 38% over nearly two decades.

-Significant structural shifts occurred during major global shocks, such as the sharp rise from 2.69 in mid-2015 to over 3.05 by late 2015, reflecting a period of intense risk aversion and commodity price volatility.
+Significant structural shifts occurred during major global shocks, such as the sharp rise from 2.69 in mid-2015 to over 3.05 by late 2015, reflecting intense risk aversion and commodity price volatility.

 Weekly percentage returns exhibit periodic spikes in volatility, particularly during episodes of global economic uncertainty or shifts in US interest rate policy that put greater pressure on the Ringgit than on the Singapore Dollar.